What is Financial Modeling in Excel?

 Operating Profitability Ratios of Colgate

 Profitability ratiosProfitability RatiosProfitability ratios help in evaluating the ability of a company to generate income against the expenses.
-These ratios represent the financial viability of the company in various terms. a company’s ability to generate earnings relative to sales, assets, and equity
+These ratios represent the financial viability of the company in various terms. are a company’s ability to generate earnings relative to sales, assets, and equity.

 Risk Analysis of Colgate